wayungi/Portfolio/README.md

 #  Portfolio

-> This repositiory is for a Portfolio project
+> This is a portfolio site for a web developer listing some of the projects the developers has worked on.
+The site is built in HTML, CSS.